The house is finally quiet except for the occasional clicking sound of the computer mouse.

 And that would be time away from your baby, and you desperately need to get more sleep.

 You need a better way to shop for baby wipes!

-You need to be able to choose baby wipes based on the safety of each baby wipe’s ingredients including the baby wipes cloth – not hype or advertising.
+You need to be able to choose baby wipes based on the safety of each ingredient, including those of the cloth, – not hype or advertisement.
 And you need to be able to do this easily!

 Hi!
 I’m Irina

-I still remember how excited I was to get a box of baby wipes because they were alcohol-free.
+I still remember how excited I was to get a box of alcohol-free baby wipes.
 That’s what our pediatrician told us to avoid in baby wipes.
 Luckily, we didn’t open the box.

 And then we bought a big box of Kirkland Premium Baby Wipes from Costco.
 I looked at the ingredients and started deciphering each ingredient.
 I fell into a rabbit hole and this blog was born.

-Then, needed change happened.
-Two years later, Costco removed the formaldehyde-releasing preservative from the baby wipes.
-And other baby wipes companies followed.
+Then, the much needed change happened.
+Two years later, Costco removed the formaldehyde-releasing preservative from their baby wipes, and other baby wipes companies followed their example.

 Long story short, I never went back to my financial analyst job.
 I found my calling to help you make informed decisions.

 In my 8-year career as a full-time product researcher, I’ve seen a lot of positive changes in the landscape of consumer product safety.
 We make it happen together.
 And I want to thank you from the bottom of my heart and applaud you for that.